 If the input parameter Buffer is NULL, then predication is disabled.

-Predication hints are not present in the D3D12 API, and predication is allowed on direct and compute command lists.
-The source buffer can be in any heap type (default, upload, readback).
+Predication hints are not present in the Direct3D 12 API; and predication is allowed on direct, compute, and copy command lists.
+The source buffer can be in any heap type (default, upload, readback, custom).

 The core runtime will validate the following:

 - AlignedBufferOffset is a multiple of 8 bytes